CircleCI-Archived/macos-big-sur-preview-docs/README.md

 Requirements to get access to the macOS Big Sur preview:

-* Your organization must be an existing CircleCI customer, and you must have signed up for a Performance, Scale, or Custom plan earlier than 22 Mar 2021.
+* Your organization must be an existing CircleCI customer, and you must have signed up for a Performance, Scale, or Custom plan earlier than 26 Apr 2021.
     * For new customers, we are planning on offering macOS Big Sur resources later in 2021.

 ## Example of a CircleCI config using macOS Big Sur resources